sambrosia/tavern-tales/themes/undeath/Undeath.md

 Gain the defense "Dead Nerves []."
 Mark it when you suffer a Bad Tale that an undead creature could ignore.
 If that Bad Tale gave you a condition, completely ignore all negative effects associated with that condition.

 * *Describe*: Ignoring a fatal wound, unnatural resilience, undead anatomy, your rotten organs.
-* *Ignore*: Your guts spilling out, carry around your de-capitated head, ignore a sword through your heart.
+* *Ignore*: Your guts spilling out, carry around your decapitated head, ignore a sword through your heart.

 ### Death Throes
  Collaborate on something powerful that happens when you die.